 An example of this in use would be:

-In other databases the SUBSTRING function is known as something else as detailed below.
+In other databases, the SUBSTRING function is known under a different name as detailed below.
 Note for the databases listed below, the NumberOfCharacters parameter can be optionally omitted to return all characters after the specified StartPosition.

 Microsoft Access: MID()